microsoft/DirectXMesh/README.md

 Copyright (c) Microsoft Corporation.

-**April 6, 2021**
+**June 9, 2021**

 This package contains DirectXMesh, a shared source library for performing various geometry content processing operations including generating normals and tangent frames, triangle adjacency computations, vertex cache optimization, and meshlet generation.

 This code is designed to build with Visual Studio 2017 ([15.9](https://walbourn.github.io/vs-2017-15-9-update/)), Visual Studio 2019, or clang for Windows v9 or later.
-It is recommended that you make use of the Windows 10 May 2020 Update SDK ([19041](https://walbourn.github.io/windows-10-may-2020-update-sdk/)).
+It is recommended that you make use of the Windows 10 May 2020 Update SDK ([19041](https://walbourn.github.io/windows-10-may-2020-update-sdk/)) or later.

 These components are designed to work without requiring any content from the legacy DirectX SDK.
 For details, see [Where is the DirectX SDK?](https://aka.ms/dxsdk).